excalidraw/excalidraw-blog/content/blog/charts/index.md

 link: https://twitter.com/lipis
 ---

-One of the hidden features of Excalidraw, is that you can generate _beautiful_ charts in seconds.
-We recently updated our support for copying any two column data from another source and by pasting it in your scene, we generate a bar chart automagically.
-Read on to find out how.
+One of the hidden features of Excalidraw, is that you can generate charts in seconds.
+Once you imported the chart, all the elements are yours to manipulate using Excalidraw features for you to tell the story you want!
+Read more to see how to make a chart.

 <!-- end -->

+## Telling a story

+Charts primary reason to be created is to tell a story.
+I don't know about you, but I often spend a lot of time configuring the chart to be telling the story I want.
+I will make one or two elements stand out by changing their color, adding arrows to annotate some parts, adding white boxes around information that's extraneous...
+Unfortunately, this is often not well supported by charting libraries.

+In my ideal workflow, I want to take the data and generate the chart, then treat all the elements of the chart as free form and modify them however I want.
+This is exactly how Excalidraw charting feature works!
+Once you're chart is generated, you can use all the power of Excalidraw to style it, move things around, hide some details...

 ## Examples